aurelien-dio/The-indie-hacker-s-guide-to-AI-SEO/README.md

 }
 </script>
 ```

-**Why it works:**
-When an AI model builds its knowledge graph, it trusts GitHub and research repositories implicitly.
-If your tool is defined clearly *there*, the model is more likely to accept that definition as fact when it encounters it on your own website later.

 ### License strategy: why Creative Commons might be a growth loop
 We are currently in a legal war between publishers (NYT, Getty) and AI companies over copyright.
 As a result, AI models are desperate for "clean" data—content they are legally allowed to ingest without fear of a lawsuit.